Computer Mouse Wrist Rest: Prevent Pain & Boost Comfort

 The Golden Rule: Support Your Palm, Not Your Wrist

-This is a game-changer.
+This is a major upgrade.
 A common misconception is that you should rest the sensitive underside of your wrist joint directly on the pad.
 This is incorrect and can be harmful.
 Resting your wrist directly on the support can compress the carpal tunnel, restrict blood flow, and pinch the median nerve – precisely what you’re trying to avoid.
 Instead, the wrist rest should be positioned to support the fleshy part of your palm or the base of your hand, allowing your actual wrist joint to float freely.
 This distinction ensures support without harmful compression.

 Achieving a Neutral Wrist Position